What is business banking?

 Commercial banking integrated with corporate cards, accounts payable, expense management, treasury, and the Rho mobile app – at no added cost.

-Up to 1.25% cash back, automated workflows, fee-free deposits, no minimum balance, no overdraft fees, 24/7 customer support, and integrations with third-party accounting and HR software.
+Up to 1.25% cash back, automated workflows, fee-free deposits, no minimum balance, no overdraft fees, customer support available 24H Mon-Fri, 10-7pm ET on weekends, integrations with third-party accounting and HR software, and a sleek mobile app.

 No physical locations, no ATM withdrawals.